1. He Wants A Divorce

 I’d peered into the living room and felt my heart constrict at the peaceful sight of him asleep on the couch.
 I watched him for a moment, amazed at how young he still looked.
 The burdens of the last couple of years had definitely changed me.
 And though I still looked young, I no longer felt it.
 I wondered for a moment if Seth felt the same way.

 His tousled brown hair was flopped over his forehead, and the steady in and out of his breathing was the only sound filling the room.
 His arms were folded over his chest and I yearned to experience the feeling of them folded around me.
 He was still so strong—undoubtedly from his ridiculously long hours at the gym.
 One of his many ways of avoiding me.

-Smiling weakly, I turned back towards the kitchen, prepared to grab a glass of water and head back to my room, and that’s when I spotted them.
+Smiling weakly, I'd turned back toward the kitchen, prepared to grab a glass of water and head back to my room, and that’s when I’d spotted them.

 It was just a sliver of paper peeking out from the side pocket of his briefcase, and though a part of me cringed at the cliche, yet possible, idea of them being divorce papers, another part of me was positive it wasn’t.